 - Nominal major diameter (mm)

-The 0.65 factor applies on top of whichever mode governs, but the two modes enter the calculation at different points on the material response curve — so the implied margins against actual failure differ:
+The 0.65 factor applies on top of whichever mode governs, but the three modes enter the calculation at different points on the material response curve — so the implied margins against actual failure differ:

 | Governing mode | Reference strength | Effective margin at Tassembly |